yingshaoxo/yppm/yppm/resources/http_python_message_board/README.md

 # A simple pure python http project
 It only uses python,html,css,es5 javascript code.

 It supports python2.7, python3.2, python3.10 and all 2014 year old browser.
+Including IE6.

 ## How to use it?
 Just use 'python3.2 main.py'